Mentoring

 Come with an open mind and heart to play, explore and share as a group, open to supporting each other in a safe creative environment.
 Chantal will use theatre games and choreographic exercises to help develop aerial material, focusing on how to express emotions and play with scale on aerial equipment.
 Our goal is to create ease of moving in and out of the floor and up and off the equipment and conveying your story to the audience.
 The end result is not important, more emphasis on process, although as a group the focus is to create a piece to be performed as part of the Emma Insley cabaret night.
 Please make sure you are free for the last Saturday of the festival.
 Please bring a note pad and pen/pencil with you.

-Please Note: Applicants will need to submit a video to be accepted to this class.
+Please Note: Applicants may need to submit a video to be accepted to this class.

-For Aisling Ní Cheallaigh’s lab, see the hoop page.
+For Aisling Ní Cheallaigh’s classes or other labs, see the hoop page.